Bible Book of Daniel, Part 1 - Introduction & Chapter 1

-There is lots of talk about ‘kingdoms’ in these prophecies, therefore, it’s worth being clear right off the bat what this means.
+There is lots of talk about ‘kingdoms’ in these prophecies; therefore, it’s worth being clear what these mean.

-These are the particular nation, king, or government that is prevailing in an area at any one time.
+These are the particular nation, king, or government prevailing in an area at any one time.

-God is warning His people now to be aware of these, and how there is a mighty spiritual battle going on being the scenes between good and evil which is then being played-out through these earthly kingdoms.
+God is therefore warning His people to be aware of these, and how there is a mighty spiritual battle going on being the scenes between good and evil, which is then being played out through these earthly kingdoms.